RedhawkSDR/redhawksdr.github.io/content/manual/appendices/adminservice/configuration/waveform.md

 required: No
 default value: `True`
 format: `True`, `False`, or a string to be matched against `conditional_config`
-description: Specifies if waveform is able to be started.  `True` or `False` will enable or disable the waveform.
+description: Specifies if waveform may be started.  `True` or `False` will enable or disable the waveform.
 See `conditional_config` below for how a string value gets evaluated.

 parameter: `conditional_config`
 required: No